TheIconfactory/Tapestry/Documentation/GettingStarted.md

 ![A sheet showing all the properties of an Mystic 9-Ball item](images/7-ItemProperties.png)

-LAST EDIT

 ### Getting Attached

-In our initial example, we used HTML markup to provide the image in the item.
-By default, Tapestry looks for images and other media in the HTML is processes and generates media attachments automatically.
+In the examples above, the HTML markup provided the image for the item.
+By default, Tapestry looks for images and other media as it processes the `body` HTML and generates media attachments automatically (there is an internal `extractedAutomatically` property that indicates if this happened: it can be seen in the screenshot above).

+When you are working with an API that provides media explicitly, it's easier to create the attachments in your script.
+If you choose this path, you’ll need to set `provides_attachments` to true in the `plugin-config.json` file:

 ```json
 {